Charles City, Iowa: History

 Although best known for producing tractors, the Hart-Parr company also made some of the first washing machines.
 They sold for $155 in the 1920s, and the buyer had the option of ordering either an electric or gasoline engine.

 The Floyd County Historical Museum preserves the plant's history and memories in an extensive collection of documents and artifacts.

 Charles City is the location of the last lynching in Iowa, that of James Cullen in 1907.

 National women's rights leader Carrie Lane Chapman Catt spent her girlhood years on a farm south of Charles City.
 Catt is well known as a prominent leader of the woman's suffrage movement and was instrumental in gaining passage of the 19th Amendment, ratified on August 18, 1920, which granted women the right to vote.
 Carrie Catt also founded the League of Women Voters.
-Her home and a visitor's center are open for public viewing.
+Her home and a visitor center are open for public viewing.

 On June 9, 2008, record flooding caused major damage in the town.
 Charles City's historic suspension bridge, which crossed over the Cedar River, collapsed.
 Numerous homes around the city were also destroyed.
 A new bridge, built with FEMA and state funding, opened in early 2010.

 Charles City is the location of the Dr. Alvin L. Miller House, a Usonian house designed by Frank Lloyd Wright.